mominfazal/QU-assignment/README.md

 Ensure the PORT you are working on is open(Default for flask is 5000)

-Run you file using command: uwsgi --socket 0.0.0.0:5000 --protocol=http -w wsgi
+Run you file using command: uwsgi --socket 0.0.0.0:5000 --protocol=http -w uWsgi

 ##
 ## Working of API